petter-holmberg/elements/README.md

 `Scalar_type` is the associated scalar type of a `Module`-like object.

+`Zero` is the additive identity element of a given type.

+`One` is the multiplicative identity element of a given type.

 ## Invocable

 `Return_type` is the return type of an `Invocable` type with a given list of argument types.